 - While we wish to encourage originality, we should appreciate it if you would bear in mind the following guidelines:

 - Choose books that are likely be of interest to the integrative practitioner, whether working in psychotherapy/counselling or in related areas such as education or social services.
-We also welcome film/DVD/exhibition reviews that deal with therapy or psychological issues.
+We also welcome film/DVD/exhibition/performance reviews that deal with therapy or psychological issues.

 - Reviews in Contemporary Psychotherapy serve two main purposes:

 - To inform readers of the existence of a title/production.

 - To evaluate and comment on content and approach so that readers can decide whether a title is likely to be interesting, relevant or useful.

 - Aside from a general description of content we believe readers are interested in: